 While you can create Pods directly using a ReplicaSet, it is recommended to use Deployments for more complex, managed workflows.

 A ReplicaSet ensures that a specified number of Pods are running at any given time.
-However, Deployments offer additional capabilities on top of ReplicaSets, such as:
+However, Deployments extend ReplicaSets by providing declarative updates, revision tracking, controlled rollouts, and rollback capabilities, such as:

 Without a Deployment, you'd need to manually manage each ReplicaSet, which is error-prone and less efficient.